Last updated August 25th, 2018.

 Global investors used to focus almost solely on the raw material and mining sectors.
 Once upon a time, these were practically the only two industries in Myanmar open to foreign investment.

 However, tax breaks and deregulation by Prime Minister Thein Sein’s government are now drawing businesses to expand into other sectors in Myanmar.

 Recent investments in Myanmar mainly focus on infrastructure and manufacturing projects.

 Myanmar’s growth story truly began back in 2010.
 The frontier market saw its largest ever annual FDI increase because of Chinese investments in hydroelectric power.

 Today, the biggest investors in Myanmar are Singaporean companies which are responsible for over half of all FDI in the country.
-Businesses in Hong Kong rank second, followed by the United Kingdom and China in third and fourth places respectively.
+Hong Kong businesses rank second, followed by the United Kingdom and China in third and fourth places respectively.

-U Aung Naing Oo, director general of the Investment and Companies Administration, said U.S. and European firms transfer money through their subsidiaries based in Singapore.
+U Aung Naing Oo, director general of the Investment and Companies Administration, said American and European firms transfer money through their subsidiaries based in Singapore.

 “Most U.S. investments enter into Myanmar indirectly through Singapore.
 Investments of some other countries entered into Myanmar indirectly through Singapore too, which is why Singaporeans are investing in Myanmar,” she said.